waltonvictoria/tracking_balls/README.md

 # Tracking balls
-## A memory game created with HTML5, CSS3, JavaScript
+## A ball game created using HTML5, CSS3, JavaScript
 ### If you click on the center of each ball, they will disapear.